 - Real Estate

 - Top Reasons to Locate

 Port Colborne as a Foreign Trade Zone

 Port Colborne's strategic location and multi-modal transportation options provide a unique opportunity for your company to operate as a foreign trade zone.

 In addition, Port Colborne's close proximity to the US border and the ability to reach international markets through road, rail, and water makes Port Colborne the prime location for your importing/exporting business.
 Located within a day's drive of 44 percent of North America's annual income, Port Colborne is well poised to serve markets along the eastern seaboard of the United States and the Windsor-Quebec City corridor in Canada.
-Strategically located on the St. Lawrence Seaway System, Port Colborne is accessible to markets around the world.
-The City-owned Port Colborne Harbour Railway connects with two transcontinental rail lines, making Port Colborne a multi-modal destination.
+Strategically located on the St Lawrence Seaway System, Port Colborne is accessible to markets around the world.
+The City-owned Port Colborne Harbour Railway connects with both CN and CP’s transcontinental rail lines, making Port Colborne a unique multi-modal destination.

 Free Trade Programs

-Below are three foreign trade programs businesses can take advantage from in Port Colborne.
-More information about these programs is available through The Government of Canada's "Canada's Gateways" website.
+Below are three foreign trade programs businesses can take advantage of in Port Colborne.
+More information about these programs is available through the Government of Canada's "Canada's Gateways" website.

 The Duty Deferral Program (DDP)